James-VT/MS1_Handleigh_Hall/README.md

 ### The goals of a user:

-1. Learn whether the site is worth visiting for them.
+1. Learn whether the site is worth visiting.
 2. Learn when they can visit the site.
 3. Learn how to get to the site.
 4. Learn how to visit the site.